Forbidden Fruit and Its Consequences

 Forbidden fruit and its consequences

-This painting, Sarah Leading Abraham to Hagar by seventeenth century painter Matthias Stom is displayed in the Gimaldegalerie in Berlin.
-Even a quick look at the figures portrayed by the artist even briefly, conveys something unseemly, even odious.
-All too evident is the purpose of the intrusion of the elderly woman ushering the very young girl into the bedchambers.
+This painting, Sarah Leading Abraham to Hagar by seventeenth century painter Matthias Stom hangs in the Gimaldegalerie in Berlin.
+Even a quick look at the figures portrayed by the artist conveys something unseemly, even odious.
+All too evident is the purpose of the intrusion of the elderly woman ushering the very young girl into Abraham’s bedchambers.

 I learned of this painting in a most intriguing meditation by Dominican priest, Fr.
 Anthony Giambrone called Forbidden Fruit and the Fruit of Faith.

-Far from being aroused, Abraham is withdrawing from the ‘gift’ being offered.
-His bare aged and sunken chest perversely contrasts with the youth and innocence of young Hagar.
-There is no salacious male appetite shown here.
-Instead, Abraham’s reaction approaches revulsion.
+Abraham’s bare aged and sunken chest perversely contrasts with the youth and innocence of young Hagar.
+Instead of a salacious male appetite, Abraham’s reaction approaches revulsion.

 So does ours; what we see is unnatural.